mayurpitroda96/easy_audio_trimmer/README.md

   <img alt="GitHub license" src="https://img.shields.io/github/license/mayurpitroda96/easy_audio_trimmer?style=flat-square">
 </a>

-<h4 align="center">A Flutter package for easy audio trimming</h4>
+<h4 align="center">Welcome to Easy Audio Trimmer!
+This is a Flutter package that allows you to easily trim audio files within your Flutter app.</h4>

 ### Features

+* Retrieving and storing audio file.
-* Customizable audio trimmer.
+* Trim audio files within your Flutter app
+* Specify the start and end times for the trimmed audio file
 * Audio playback control.
-* Retrieving and storing audio file.
+* Trimmed audio files are saved on the device
+* Easy to use with a simple function call
+* Compatible with most audio file formats (mp3, wav, aac, etc.)
+* Support for both iOS and Android platforms

 ## Example